kochm/wp-mendeley-plugin/readme.txt

 <li> Configure your settings (especially enter Client Id and Client Secret obtained from Mendeley), and press "Request Access Token"
 </ol>

-<p>Please make sure that caching is switched on when accessing shared collections!
-There is currently an access rate limit of 150 requests per hour - and since we need one request for every document (for retrieving the details) this limit is reached quickly.</p>

-<p>The plugin assumes that curl support is available in your PHP engine.
+<p>The plugin assumes that curl support is available in your PHP
+engine (extensions/modules curl and php_curl installed).
 If you see error messages like "Call to undefined function curl_init()" most likely curl support is not enabled.
 You can check by creating a .php file with a phpinfo(); command in it.
 Browse to this and search/look for curl on the resulting page.
 If support is enabled, there will be a listing for it.</p>

-<p>There are some reported problems with other plugins that are using the OAuth PHP library like tweetblender: If the other plugin does not check if the library is already loaded (as ours does), initializing the other plugins after wp_mendeley will result in an error message.
+<p>There are some reported problems with other plugins that are using
+the OAuth PHP library like tweetblender: If the other plugin does not check if the library is already loaded (as ours does), initializing the other plugins after wp_mendeley will result in an error message.
 In this case deactivate the other plugin.</p>

 == Upgrade Notice ==

 To upgrade the plugin, just deactivate the plugin, overwrite the plugin directory, and reactivate it - or use the automatic upgrade mechanism in WordPress.

 == Frequently Asked Questions ==

 What PHP extensions do I need on my Web server to make the plugin work?

-Only need the CURL extension seems to be missing on some server systems.
+Only need the CURL (and the php_curl) extension seems to be missing on some server systems.
 Everything else is standard.
 Use phpinfo(); to check what extensions are available on your server.

 How can I contribute to the development of the plugin?

 The plugin is hosted on Google Code: http://code.google.com/p/wp-mendeley-plugin/ - You may check out the newest code from there - and ask for being added as a developer to the repository to upload bug fixes and other additions.

 == Screenshots ==

 == Change log ==

+= 1.0.1 (03.01.2015)
+* corrected problem with single tag filters (thanks to invisigoth99 for the bugfix)
+* added "own" type again (also thanks to invisigoth99)

 = 1.0.0 (10.12.2014)
 * major migration to new Mendeley API